bexchainteam/bexchain/WHITEPAPER.md

 # BEXChain Whitepaper v1.0 (Draft)

-Tanggal: 6 Maret 2026
+Date: March 6, 2026
-Status: Draft internal
+Status: Internal draft

-## 1. Ringkasan Eksekutif
+## 1. Executive Summary
-BEXChain adalah ekosistem blockchain dengan koin native **BEX** sebagai mata uang utama untuk transaksi dalam game, aplikasi pihak ketiga, pembayaran layanan, dan utilitas DeFi di dalam ekosistem BEX.
-Whitepaper ini mendefinisikan fondasi ekonomi, distribusi token, model utilitas, dan parameter teknis awal jaringan.
+BEXChain is a blockchain ecosystem with its native coin **BEX** as the primary currency for in-game transactions, third-party applications, service payments, and DeFi utilities within the BEX ecosystem.
+This whitepaper defines the economic foundation, token distribution, utility model, and initial technical parameters of the network.

-## 2. Visi dan Tujuan
+## 2. Vision and Goals
-Tujuan BEXChain adalah membangun ekosistem digital terintegrasi di mana:
+BEXChain's goal is to build an integrated digital ecosystem where:
-- Pengguna dapat memperoleh BEX melalui aktivitas mining dan partisipasi ekosistem.
+- Users can earn BEX through mining activities and ecosystem participation.
-- Pengembang game/aplikasi pihak ketiga dapat mengadopsi BEX sebagai alat pembayaran.
+- Third-party game/app developers can adopt BEX as a means of payment.
-- Produk inti BEX saling terhubung melalui wallet, DEX, dan layanan API/RPC.
+- BEX's core products are interconnected through wallets, DEXs, and API/RPC services.

-Visi jangka panjang: BEX menjadi medium of exchange utama lintas produk dalam ekosistem BEXChain.
+Long-term vision: BEX becomes the primary medium of exchange across products within the BEXChain ecosystem.

-## 3. Produk Ekosistem
+## 3. Ecosystem Products
-Produk dan kanal utilitas yang menjadi fokus:
+Focused utility products and channels:
-- **Mining Bot Telegram**: onboarding dan reward mining berbasis aktivitas komunitas.
+- **Mining Bot Telegram**: onboarding and mining rewards based on community activity.
-- **BEX Miner Android**: antarmuka mobile untuk aktivitas mining dan monitoring reward.
+- **BEX Miner Android**: mobile interface for mining activities and reward monitoring.
-- **BEX DEX**: pertukaran/swap aset di dalam ekosistem.
+- **BEX DEX**: asset exchange/swapping within the ecosystem.
-- **BEX Wallet Multichain**: manajemen aset BEX dan aset lintas jaringan.
+- **BEX Wallet Multichain**: BEX asset and cross-chain asset management.
-- **Integrasi pihak ketiga**: game dan aplikasi eksternal yang menerima BEX sebagai mata uang.
+- **Third-party integrations**: external games and applications that accept BEX as currency.

-## 4. Fondasi Teknis
+## 4. Technical Foundation
-BEXChain menggunakan pendekatan **custom EVM-compatible architecture** agar kompatibel dengan pola integrasi dan tooling EVM.
+BEXChain uses a custom EVM-compatible architecture approach to ensure compatibility with EVM integration patterns and tooling.

-Parameter teknis saat ini (mengacu konfigurasi source code):
+Current technical parameters (referring to source code configuration):
 - Chain Name: `bexchain`
 - Chain ID: `140586`
 - Native Coin: `BEX`